Inductive Generative Recommendation via Retrieval-based Speculation: Methodology

 \subsubsection{Target-aware Verifying}

-While the inductive drafter model excels at recommending unseen items, it is not as effective as GR models in modeling input sequences and providing recommendations.
-Therefore, after obtaining candidates $\mathcal{Q}$ from the inductive drafting process described in~\Cref{subsubsec:ind_drafting}, we use the generative model to verify these items, rejecting items with low likelihood.
+While inductive drafters excel at recommending unseen items, they are not as effective as GR models in modeling input sequences and providing recommendations.
+Therefore, after obtaining candidates $\mathcal{Q}$ from the inductive drafting process, we use the generative model to verify them, rejecting items with low likelihood.

-\paratitle{Target-aware likelihood for ranking.} Given a candidate item as a potential target, we use the GR model as a query-likelihood model (QLM)~\cite{zhuang2023open, zhuang2021deep, nogueira2019doc2query}.
+$\bullet$ \textit{\textbf{Target-aware likelihood for ranking.}} Given a candidate item as a potential target, we use the GR model as a query-likelihood model (QLM)~\cite{zhuang2023open, zhuang2021deep, nogueira2019doc2query}.
 The QLM scores the query, \ie input sequence and the potential target, by measuring the likelihood of the model consecutively generating the tokens in the query.
 Previous studies have demonstrated that generative language models, such as T5~\cite{raffel2020exploring}, exhibit robust zero-shot query-likelihood ranking performance in document retrieval tasks, without explicit fine-tuning for document ranking~\cite{zhuang2023open}.
 Accordingly, conditioning on the input sequence $X$, we adopt the conditional probability of generating the target semantic ID pattern as the verification score.

-\paratitle{Likelihood score calculation.} However, naively applying the QLM for verification would result in low scores for unseen items.
+$\bullet$ \textit{\textbf{Likelihood score calculation.}} However, naively applying the QLM for verification would result in low scores for unseen items.
 This happens because not all digits of semantic IDs are derived from item semantics.
 In addition to the tokens learned purely from item semantics, existing methods usually add an extra digit to avoid conflicts, known as the item identification token~\cite{rajput2024recommender,liu2024multi}.
-For unseen items, considering the probability of generating this identification token is unreasonable and could lead to collapse.
+For unseen items, the probability of generating this identification token lies outside the modeling distribution and therefore primarily consists of noise.

 To provide a fair verification score for unseen items, we exclude the identification token and calculate only the probability of other digits.
 The target-aware verification score can be computed as:

 where $\operatorname{V}(\cdot)$ denotes the verifier model, which takes the input sequence $X$ and the potential target item $x_t$ as inputs, outputing the log-likelihood probability scores. $l$ denotes the total number of digits in each semantic ID pattern, where the last digit is assumed to be the item identification token. $P(\cdot)$ denotes the backbone autoregressive model, which takes semantic ID sequences and outputs the likelihood scores. $c^t_i$ refers to the $i$-th digit of the semantic ID for the target item $x_t$.
 The set $\mathcal{I}^* \setminus \mathcal{I}$ represents the unseen items.